top of page

 Actively Pitching

-Ilze Duarte is actively pitching her translations of two novels by award-winning Brazilian author Marilia Arnaud.
-Arnaud is an attorney, novelist, and short story writer living in João Pessoa, the capital of the state of Paraíba, in the northeast of Brazil.
+Marilia Arnaud is an attorney, novelist, and short story writer living in João Pessoa, the capital of the state of Paraíba, in the northeast of Brazil.
 Her short stories are featured in collections and anthologies, including Luis Rufatto’s edited volume 30 Women Who Are Making The New Brazilian Literature (2005).
-She has penned three novels: Suite of Silence, Liturgy of the End, and The Secret Bird, winner of the 2021 Kindle Prize in Literature in Brazil.
+She has penned four novels: Suite of Silence, Liturgy of the End, The Secret Bird, winner of the 2021 Kindle Prize in Literature in Brazil, and Sketch in Stone and Dream.
 Her short story collection The Book of Affects, translated by Ilze Duarte, is a recipient of the 2024 Sundial Literary Translation Award.

 Marilia Arnaud, author